Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 Now while Whole Life is a GREAT product it may not be a fit for your circumstances.

-To be frank, most people don’t benefit from holding whole life or cash value life insurance.
+To be frank, MANY people don’t benefit from holding whole life or cash value life insurance.
 I typically recommend this product for those who have estates and disposable income who need somewhere to put their money because they’ve exhausted other outlets.

 I also don’t really look at life insurance as a traditional investment.
 There are better places to put your money if you want to see some good returns.